irinelul/LeagueofLegends-Project/README.md

 As such, I learned how to use Google Cloud's tools, especially VM.
 After setting up the VM, I wasnt't satisfied with how the project worked, it was very annoying to have to pull the data from VM everytime.

-As such, I connected the project to google Psql daabase.
+As such, I connected the project to google Psql database.

-Starting from my math history, I now have over 500,000 games stored and indexed in my database.
+Starting from my match history, I now have over 500,000 games stored and indexed in my database.

 Wrote the code that for every game I index, I also keep track of the participant's ID, thus allowing me to branch out furter with every iteration of indexing.